shadowninja108/HACGUI/README.md

 # hactoolgui
-A clean interface for hactool
+A clean interface for hactool.
 Currently just a key deriver